fossasia/eventyay-talk/doc/developer/plugins/exporter.rst

-If you are planning to write an exporter that exports to CSV, have a look at the ``pretalx.common.exporters.CSVExporterMixin`` class.
+If you are planning to write an exporter that exports to CSV, have a look at the ``eventyay.common.exporters.CSVExporterMixin`` class.
 If you inherit from this class next to ``BaseExporter``, you can provide a ``filename`` attribute and a ``get_data`` method, which should return the ``fieldnames`` as an iterable, and the ``data`` as a list of dictionaries.